andykais/scrape-pages/README.md

 ## Documentation

-For now, the flow typings for the surface api are the only documentation that exist.
+For now, [flow](https://flow.org/) typings for the surface api are the only documentation that exist.

 - for config object documentation see the [config flow file](src/configuration/type.js)
 - for runtime options documentation see the [run options flow file](src/run-options/type.js)